-The details of all occupations are based on the UAE Labour Law of 1980, which clearly states the duties and responsibilities of employers and employees including details on holidays, worker’s compensation and employment contracts.
+The details of all occupations are based on the UAE Labour Law of 1980, which clearly states the duties and responsibilities of employers and employees including details on holidays, worker’s compensation, and employment contracts.
 According to this law, UAE nationals have the right to work.
-Only if UAE nationals are not suitable or available for a certain position may a company hire foreign workers.
+Only if UAE nationals are not suitable or unavailable for a certain position may a company hire foreign workers.
 In this case, the employer has to prefer Arab nationals over applicants of other nationalities.

-All in all, 85% of the overall labor force in the UAE are expats or migrant workers.
+All in all, about 85% of the overall labor force in the UAE are expats or migrant workers.
 This shows that, despite preferential treatment of UAE nationals under the “Emiratisation” measures by the government, Abu Dhabi is open to welcoming foreign residents to its workforce.